top of page

 Housing market, living and temporariness

-- Since 2015, all youth homes and homes with a rent above the social rental limit can be rented temporarily.
-Housing associations may rent for a maximum of 5 years, private landlords for a maximum of 2 years.
-Extension is not possible.
-You can, however, conclude a new temporary contract for another home.
+- Between 2025 and 1 July 2024, all homes with a rent above the social rent limit (880 euros/month in 2024) could be rented out temporarily.
+Housing corporations rent out for a maximum of 5 years, private landlords for a maximum of 2 years.
+Private landlords in particular made extensive use of this.

-- Youth housing is available up to and including 27 years of age; if you sign a new contract at the age of 27, you can live there until the age of 32.
-Due to the introduction of temporary contracts, the flow on the Amsterdam housing market has increased enormously and it has become much easier for newcomers to settle.
+Due to the introduction of temporary contracts, both in the private rental sector and for youth homes, the flow on the Amsterdam housing market has increased enormously and it has become much easier for newcomers to settle.

-- By completely releasing the rental sector above the social rental limit, an extremely expensive rental sector emerged from 2016 onwards.
-Due to the temporary nature, it was possible to increase the rent additionally each time a tenant left.
-Rents have therefore become so high that almost only newcomers want to pay this, because this is the only way for them to settle in Amsterdam.
+- By completely freeing up the rent above the social rent limit, an extremely expensive rental sector emerged from 2016 onwards.
+Due to the temporary nature, it was possible to increase the rent each time a tenant left.
+As a result, the rents have become so high that almost only newcomers are willing to pay this, because this is the only way for them to settle in Amsterdam.

-- High rental prices have also made it attractive to convert owner-occupied homes into rental properties.
-Because the duration of residence in owner-occupied homes is much longer than in rental homes, the flow has increased.
+- Due to the high rents, it has also become attractive to convert owner-occupied homes into rental homes.
+Because the duration of residence in owner-occupied homes is much longer than in rental homes, the flow has increased as a result.

 Since 2021, measures have been taken to change the above-mentioned housing policy.

-• Self-occupancy obligation has been introduced in 2021 for homes below a certain purchase price; about 6 tons in Amsterdam
+• Owner-occupancy requirement introduced in 2021 for homes below a certain purchase price; in 2024 this will apply to owner-occupied homes below 641,000 (WOZ value).

-• A number of tax measures have been taken from 1 January 2024, which have significantly reduced the return for private residential landlords
+• A number of tax measures have been taken since 1 January 2024, which has significantly reduced the return for private landlords

-Research on the decrease in the duration of residence in Amsterdam
+• Research into the decrease in the length of residence in Amsterdam: see research results

 NOTES